Practical information for EU students

 Shops in city centre

-Most of the shops are located along and around the main street in the city centre (Hoogstraat).
-Every Wednesday (8:30 –13:00) and Saturday (8:30–17:00) there is an open market located in the city centre around the big church (Grote Kerk in Dutch).
-You can find all kinds of foods and products generally cheaper than in the supermarkets and shops.
+Most of the shops are located along the main street in the city centre, Hoogstraat.
+There is an open market in the city centre around the church (Grote Kerk in Dutch) every Wednesday (8:30–13:00) and Saturday (8:30–17:00).
+You can find all kinds of food and products that are generally cheaper than in supermarkets and shops.

-You can find ATM in all banks, but also at Jumbo (Tarthorst 1223) and Hema (Hoogstraat 59).
+ATMs are available at all banks, as well as at Jumbo (Tarthorst 1223) and HEMA (Hoogstraat 59).

 Tips from students: